Daintree National Park: Fauna

 The park supports more than 430 bird species.
 The wompoo fruit-dove is one of six species of pigeon that live in the park as well as significant populations of the endangered cassowary, a flightless bird of substantial size.
 The buff-breasted paradise kingfisher is a seasonal visitor.
-Mammals include the striped possum, Daintree River ringtail possum, brown bandicoot, long-nosed bandicoot, musky rat-kangaroo, Bennett’s tree kangaroo, swamp wallaby, platypus and short-beaked echidna.
+Mammals include the striped possum, Daintree River ringtail possum, northern brown bandicoot, long-nosed bandicoot, musky rat-kangaroo, Bennett's tree-kangaroo, swamp wallaby, platypus and short-beaked echidna.
 At least 23 species of reptile and 13 species of amphibian can be found in the park.
 Among the reptiles present are Boyd's forest dragon, eastern water dragon, chameleon gecko, northern leaf-tailed gecko, the scrub or amethystine python, keelback, and the green and northern tree snakes.
-Frogs found in the park include the Australian lacelid, white-lipped treefrog, colourful-eyed treefrog and common mist frog.
+Frogs found in the park include the Australian lacelid, white-lipped treefrog, dainty tree frog and common mist frog.
 The introduced cane toad is also present in the park.